 It’s critical to make sure your child is completely vaccinated against vaccine-preventable diseases.
 That means finishing the entire series of recommended shots on time.

 If you are worried about the safety of vaccines, don’t be.
 Studies show they are safe.
 Veering from the recommended vaccine schedule is not.
 Kids who aren’t vaccinated, or who only get a few shots can still get sick.
 It happened with an outbreak of measles that started at Disneyland in 2015.
 A total of 147 people in six states, Mexico and Canada became ill.

-“The resurgence of vaccine-preventable diseases like measles and whooping cough have been linked to people who’ve chosen not to vaccinate their children or themselves,” Dr. Oker says.
-“Life-threatening diseases we thought were under control are coming back.”
+The resurgence of vaccine-preventable diseases like measles and whooping cough have been linked to people who’ve chosen not to vaccinate their children or themselves.
+Life-threatening diseases that we thought were under control are coming back.

-Yes, if you want the full protection.
+The answer is no. Not if you want full protection.

 A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association© Copyright 2021 Health Care Service Corporation.
 All Rights Reserved.